 The importance of the will and the power

 It is a fact that a high cross-correlation exists between the will and how far can somebody move in their life.
 All the success, the happiness and the satisfaction depend on the minimisation of negative sentiments or obstacles and on the maximization of positive decisions and habits.
 The energy that leads our faculty to produce both of these results is the willpower.
-It is not exaggeration then, that the willpower is described as the absolute quality or as the cornerstone for the determination of results in our life.
+It is no an exaggeration then, that the willpower is described as the absolute quality or as the cornerstone for the determination of results in our life.
 Let’s return however in the initial question, what precisely is the willpower?
 Essentially it is the mental energy that allows us to direct our energies.

 The willpower intervenes:

 - In our thoughts.
 It helps us to focus on whatever we want to think, by keeping the unwanted and disturbing thoughts out of the frame.

 - In our feelings.
 We may not be able to convince ourself not to feel joy or sorrow, but we can decide what action we can take in order to change how we feel.

 - In our impulses.
 Our impulses can be desires such as “I want to go to the party instead of studying”, “I want to go for a walk instead of school” or “This guy is so irritating that I want to hit him”.
 Even though there are ways to minimize the stimuli we receive from our environment, we don’t have direct control in whether they will invade in our brain or not.
 The willpower helps us to regulate our reactions in any compulsion.
 Are we going to ignore them or succumb to them?